biocodices/paip/README.md

   platform: ILLUMINA
   flowcell_id: 000000000-D0UCC
   lane_number: 1
-  sample_barcode: Sample1

 Sample2:
   library_id: LIB1
   platform: ILLUMINA
   flowcell_id: 000000-ABCDE
   lane_number: 1
-  sample_barcode: Sample1
 ```

-Most of these data will be used to give a name to the read groups.
-I recommend
+Most of these data will be used to give a name to the read groups, and later to extract the sample from the multisample VCF.
-keeping the `sample_barcode` the same as the sample ID, because the read groups
-and the VCF headers will use the former, while the filenames will use the
-latter, so different sample names might lead to confusion.

 The data about `flowcell_id` and `lane_number` is usually found in the
 read IDs of the `fastq` files.
 Their format is